davewheatcroft3/BlazorServerAuthentication/README.md

 NOTE (1): The only other step I think can feasibly be removed is the dependency on IHttpClientAuthenticator in your API Clients.
 Ive looked at source generation but that still requires addition to your code.
 Any other ideas welcome!

+NOTE (2): To run the sample project, ensure both the Api AND Website are running for the FetchData page to work.

-NOTE (2): I believe in .NET 8 Authentication is being re-vamped to not rely on HttpContext, which will likely make most of this redundant, but until then!
+NOTE (3): I believe in .NET 8 Authentication is being re-vamped to not rely on HttpContext, which will likely make most of this redundant, but until then!

 ## Installation